-The composite special concentrically braced frame (C-SCBF) is one of two types of composite braced frames that are specially detailed for seismic design categories D and above; the other is the composite eccentrically braced frame (C-EBF).
+The composite special concentrically braced frame (C-SCBF) is one of two types of composite braced frames that are specially detailed for seismic design categories D, E and F; the other is the composite eccentrically braced frame (C-EBF).
 While experience using C-SCBF is limited in high seismic regions, the design provisions for C-SCBF are intended to provide behavior that is comparable to steel SCBF, wherein the braces often are the elements most susceptible to inelastic deformations (see Commentary Section F2).
-The R and C_d values and usage limitations for C-SCBF are similar to those for steel SCBF.
+Values and usage limitations for the response modification coefficient, R, and deflection amplification factor, $C_d$ , for C-SCBF are similar to those for steel SCBF.

-Unlike C-CBF, which permit the use of concrete columns, the scope for C-SCBF is limited to systems with composite columns to help ensure reliable force transfer from the steel or composite braces and beams into the columns.
+Unlike C-OBF, which permit the use of concrete columns, the scope for C-SCBF is limited to systems with composite columns to help ensure reliable force transfer from the steel or composite braces and beams into the columns.